 your time because you literally have no money to give, then that might

-be all right as long as you tithe ten percent of your time and you do tithe when their is
+be all right as long as you tithe ten percent of your time and you do tithe money if a time comes when there is

 money.
 Tithing ten percent of your time would mean

 donating 2.4 hours of time each and every day.
 In other words,

 16.8 hours per week.
 Anything less than that would probably be an